 A. WELD PROCEDURES

-The Central Materials Office shall approve changes in shop welding procedures prior to the start of the fabrication process.
+The Construction and Materials Bureau shall approve changes in shop welding procedures prior to the start of the fabrication process.

-2. Welding sequence.
+Welding sequence.
 The sequence in welding and assembling of girders shall be to minimize distortion and shrinkage.
-Therefore, fabricators shall submit a welding sequence on large multiple web splices and multiple deck plate bridges in accordance with Article 3.4 of the AWS Code.
-Unless preciously arranged with structural materials engineer, all flange splices and web splices shall be completed and radiographed approval prior to assembly to form girders, box girders, diaphragms and any other section to complete the structure.
+Therefore, fabricators shall submit a welding sequence on large multiple web splices and multiple deck plate bridges in accordance with Article 3.4 of the AWS Code to the Construction and Materials Bureau for approval.
+Unless previously arranged with structural materials engineer, all flange splices and web splices shall be completed, radiographed and approved prior to assembly to form girders, box girders, diaphragms and any other section to complete the structure.